aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

-# Optimisation of Classification Tree Models
+# C4.5 Algorithm & Optimiser
 This piece of software is a generalised framework for inducing and optimising classification trees.
 Given a dataset, we generate a decision/regression tree and then optimise the tree structure with respect to accuracy and size.